 Our congregation is committed to reaching out to our global neighbors.
 We are partners with two United Church of Christ Global Ministries Missionaries:

 Nicole Betteridge, a member of the Decorah, Iowa, UCC who has served for a year in Vientiane, Laos, teaching English to children.
-We look forward to a visit from Nicole when she is back in Iowa in 2014.
 Nicole was featured in the Global Ministries 2014 Prayer Calendar.
 She wrote this prayer for Laos:

 Loving God, as we reflect on the year past and the new one ahead, we are reminded of your presence and abundant blessings in our lives.
 Thank you God, for peace and strength in times of stress, uncertainty, and sadness.
 Thank you for rejoicing gladness and laughter in the moments we share with those we love.
 Gracious God, be with the beautiful land and Lao people, specifically the Lao Evangelical Church.
 Guide the children as they carry out Lao traditions bringing light into the future of this developing community.
 Build in them a tolerance and acceptance for differences.
 Remind them -through you – we are one.
 Bring wisdom, wholeness, and clarity to members of the Lao Evangelical Church as they plan, educational Bible workshops, youth camps, worship services, church leadership meetings.
 Be with them as they join in youth fellowship and fun, celebrate new beginnings in births and weddings and during times of illness and death.
 Holy provider, we ask for clean water in the rural villages of Laos.
 Remind the Lao people they are not alone in their challenges and times of need.
 Through Christ, we accomplish far more in the community than alone.
 In all these things, we pray, Amen.